ionic-team/ionic-docs/docs/api/select.md

 By adding the `multiple` attribute to select, users are able to select multiple options.
 When multiple options can be selected, the alert or popover overlay presents users with a checkbox styled list of options.
 The select component's value receives an array of all of the selected option values.

 Note: the `action-sheet` interface will not work with multiple selection.

+Keyboard interactions for multiple selection are described in the [Keyboard Interactions](#multiple-selection-1) section below.

 import MultipleSelectionExample from '@site/static/usage/v7/select/basic/multiple-selection/index.md';